WuTheFWasThat/YoutubeFocusMode/README.md

 In focus mode, the video takes up the full screen.
 There is almost nothing else.

 - You can't scroll, see recommendations, comments, etc.
-- When the video ends, you don't see recommendations to bait you into more videos.
+- No controls menu, just a tiny progress bar at the bottom
-- No controls menu, just a tiny progress bar at the bottom.
+- When the video ends, you don't see recommendations - just a beautiful black screen :)

 When you do want comments, etc., you can simply press `m` to toggle focus mode.